tobinbradley/dirt-simple-postgis-http-api/README.md

 - The master branch of Dirt is now optimized for PostGIS 3.
 Some functions will work on earlier versions, but some (geobuf, geojson, mvt in particular) will not.
 Use the `postgis2x` branch if you need to support PostGIS 2.
 - If you modify code or add a route, dirt will not see it until dirt is restarted.
 - The Dirt login needs read rights to the `geometry_columns` view for the `list_layers` service to work.
+- You can override the db connection string with the environmental variable `POSTGRES_CONNECTION`.
 - If you pass path parameters that have encoded slashes through an Apache proxy (i.e. `%2F`), Apache by default will reject those requests with a 404 (Docs: [AllowEncodedSlashes](https://httpd.apache.org/docs/2.4/mod/core.html#allowencodedslashes)).
 To fix that, add `AllowEncodedSlashes NoDecode` to the end of your httpd.conf.